Botanicals for Heart, Circulation & Antioxidant Formulation

 Beetroot supports cardiovascular function by increasing nitric oxide production.
 Once consumed, dietary nitrates convert into nitric oxide, which signals blood vessels to relax.
 As a result, circulation improves and oxygen delivery increases.

 In addition, beetroot reduces vascular resistance, which supports efficient blood flow and lowers strain on the cardiovascular system.
-Because improved circulation enhances oxygen utilization, beetroot also supports endurance and physical performance.
 Furthermore, beetroot contains betalains that provide antioxidant protection and help reduce oxidative stress.

 At the same time, beetroot supports healthy blood pressure levels already within a normal range.
 Because nitric oxide plays a central role in vascular health, beetroot delivers a direct and measurable benefit.